07th-mod/ui-editing-scripts/README.md

 for example, to build the sharedassets required for onikakushi.
 You can also run `python build.py all` to build all chapters.

-**NOTE: If a new game is released, or a game is updated, you may need to re-download the vanilla assets.
-To do this, add the '--force-download' option like so:**
+**NOTE: The script should automatically detect if the vanilla assets or UABE has changed, and re-download them.
+But if that doesn't work, use the '--force-download' option like so:**

 ```python build.py rei --force-download```